STV2235 – Conflict and Human Rights in International Politics

 Course content

-In the course, you will become familiar with the wide spectrum of different political violence and human rights violations that exist in international politics today.
+In this course, we will address the different types of political violence, both internationally and domestically.
+You will become familiar with the wide spectrum of different political violence and human rights violations that exist in international politics today.
 Examples include civil wars, interstate wars, repression, gender & violence, and colonial violence.
-You will learn about the causes and legacies of these human rights violations, and about the differences and similarities between them.
-In particular, we will discuss the international dimensions of these forms of violations and how they shape and are shaped by the international system and important actors in international politics.
-Finally, we will look into the measures that the international community has designed to counter these violations, such as the international human rights regime, the United Nations, and peacekeeping missions.
-We will discuss how these institutions work and how effective they are in responding to and reducing the prevalence of conflict in international relations.
+You will learn how human communities make use of different strategies to resolve conflict, and why these efforts sometimes fail.
+In particular, we will discuss how states, rebel groups and other important actors interact strategically, how the international and domestic environment shape their behavior, and why this sometimes results in peaceful co-existence, and other times in violence and human rights violations.
+Finally, we will look into the measures that humans have designed to counter these violations, such as the international human rights regime, the United Nations, separation of power, and peacekeeping missions.
+We will discuss how these institutions work and how effective they are in responding to and reducing the prevalence of conflict.
+In summary, you will become familiar with what conflict is, why it occurs, and how we might try to stop it.

 Learning outcome